twineworks/tweakflow/site/content/reference.md

 Syntax: `a===b`

 Evaluates to `true` if a is equal to b as per the semantics of the [equality](#equality) operator `==`, and in addition a and b are of the same type.
+If both operands are datetimes, their date, time, and timezone components must match.
 Evaluates to `false` otherwise.
 Lists and dicts compare as equal with type identity if their elements compare as equal with type identity.

 ```tweakflow
 > 0 === -0